-A good place to get a feel for the area is at the San Luis’ Farmer’s Market.
-This a popular attraction features live music, entertainment, and more.
-Performers take over the streets and downtown is transformed into a festival type atmosphere.
+A good place to get a feel for the area is San Luis’ Farmer’s Market.
+This popular attraction features live music, entertainment, and more.
+Performers take over the streets, and downtown is transformed into a festival-type atmosphere.
 Food booths serve up BBQ ribs, chicken, and other tasty food.
 There is also lots of produce and other products.
 Downtown San Luis’ Farmers Market is held Thursday Evenings.

 Mission San Luis Obispo de Tolosa

-Located in the heart of downtown the mission is one of California’s oldest, founded in 1772.
-The doors of Mission San Luis Obispo are open to all year-round.
+Located in downtown’s heart, the mission is one of California’s oldest, founded in 1772.
+The doors of Mission San Luis Obispo are open all year-round.
 There are a small museum and gift shop housed in an original wing of the mission.
 Guided tours of the mission are available on most days.
 Address: 751 Palm St, San Luis Obispo, CA 93401. website.

-Madonna Inn is a historical site that has been featured on numerous television programs, especially for their weird bathrooms and unique bedrooms.
+Madonna Inn is a historical site that has been featured on numerous television programs, especially for its weird bathrooms and unique bedrooms.
 Known for their magnificent restaurant, immaculate rooms, and luxurious spas.
-You do not have to stay overnight to enjoy a tour of the place and hear the history of Mr. Madonna and his plan for the site. website.
+You do not have to stay overnight to enjoy a tour of the place and hear the history of Mr. Madonna and his plan for the site.
+Website.

 San Luis Obispo Railroad Museum

 This museum is dedicated to preserving the railroad history of the California Central Coast region.
-Housed in a Southern Pacific Freighthouse that was built in 1894 this small museum features a large HO scale train layout along with artifacts, pictures, and books about central coast railways.
+Housed in a Southern Pacific Freighthouse built-in 1894, this small museum features a large HO scale train layout and artifacts, pictures, and books about central coast railways.
 Open on Saturdays only.
 Address: 1940 Santa Barbara Ave, San Luis Obispo, CA 93401. website.